 I'm sure your Grandfather is looking down at you with a happy smile for all that you are doing.
 Leonard Harper was a pioneer, and many can say that without his works and struggles the development of American Musical Entertainment would not be what it is today.-Isabelle Stevenson-Chairwoman of the Board & Founder of the Antoinette Perry Tony Awards.

 Here's Leonard Harper

 Among the younger generation of Colored Theatrical Producers.
-During the era that brought the Revue form of Entertainment into it's own Leonard Harper has been one of the most prominent and successful.
-With becoming modesty he has done his work, never seeking the puerile publicity that means so little to the intelligent members of the profession.
-Among the younger generation of Colored Theatrical Producers.
-During the era that brought the Revue form of Entertainment into it's own Leonard Harper has been one of the most prominent and successful.
+During the era that brought the Revue form of Entertainment into its own Leonard Harper has been one of the most prominent and successful.
 With becoming modesty he has done his work, never seeking the puerile publicity that means so little to the intelligent members of the profession.

-Grant Harper Reid's incredibly researched and detailed look into his grandfather's life as a producer of some of Harlem's greatest musical reviews of the 1920's and 1930's is a delightful trip back in time.
-I felt as if I had a front row seat at these shows!
-If you weren't lucky enough to have been there, this book is your ticket in.
+Grant Harper Reid's incredibly researched and detailed look into his grandfather's life as a producer of some of Harlem's greatest musical reviews of the 1920s and 1930s is a delightful trip back in time.
+I felt as if I had a front-row seat at these shows!
+If you weren't lucky enough to have been there, this book is your ticket.